openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/07/21

+* Maintenance in progress.
+Node math-alderaan-c01 is back online.
+Nodes math-alderaan-c[29-32] are down, investigating.
+No jobs were cancelled.

+* The [TDP](https://community.amd.com/t5/processors/what-do-amd-mean-by-tdp/td-p/221727) on math-alderaan-c01 and math-alderaan-c07 was changed.
+Their availability will be limited until testing is completed.

 ### 2022/07/18

 * Node math-alderaan-c01 is down.